DataMoh/machine-learning-text-it-service-desk-tickets/README.md

  - In this project variables focused on where "body", "category", "urgency", "impact"
  ## 3.1 Data Summary
  - JMP software was used to create distribution of the data to identify the frequencies between the classes.
- - Below we could see the data was highly unbalanced.
+ - Below I could see the data was highly unbalanced.
 Showing low distribution between certain classes for all variables.

  ![image](https://user-images.githubusercontent.com/99374452/159406153-226c89b6-4b7a-4640-bdb1-b1b084929e2d.png)